Bloc/group-sessions/content/decks/the-job-wants-you-p2/slides/specific-you.md

-## The Job Wants You - You Specifically

-- How could it want you ?
-- Only if you are visible
-- Be the person they know
+## Your Time Split

+- Prioritize
+- Raise your standards
-- Be the person the person they know knows
+- Play the odds
-- Apply online
+- Play the long shot